KohaILS/koha-manual-zh-cn/source/images.rst

 				:alt: The planning tab of a saved subscription

 .. |newasduplicate| image:: images/serials/newasduplicate.png
+				:alt: The Edit as new (duplicate) option under the Edit button in the subscription details page

 .. |newfrequency| image:: images/serials/newfrequency.png
 				:alt: New frequency form